 Although vaccinations are no longer necessary or required to enter Egypt, evidence of Yellow Fever and Cholera immunizations is required from persons who have been in a Yellow Fever endemic area within 6 days prior to arrival.
 It is strongly recommended that you are vaccinated for Typhoid, Tetanus, Diphtheria and Hepatitis A. However, we advise you seek medical advice about immunisations at least 6 weeks before you travel.
 Discuss this and all your health requirements with your doctor.

-Most common health problems can be avoided by drinking bottled water and lots of it (at least 3 litres per day)!
+Most common health problems can be avoided whilst on holiday by drinking bottled water and lots of it (at least 3 litres per day)!
 Bottled water is available everywhere but be sure the seal on the bottle is unbroken before you buy it.
 Avoid tap water and fountain drinks, as well as milk, fruit drinks and ice cubes outside of good hotels.
 Never eat food from a market or street vendor.
 You should only eat thoroughly cooked food and fruits that you have washed and peeled yourself.

 Mosquitoes are not usually malarial but they can be a nuisance.
 Use repellent creams to stop them from having you as a snack.
 The worst time for getting bitten is after dusk.

 One or more hospitals are available in the main tourist cities.
 Most of the hotels have a doctor available on call who can treat you on the spot and will know where to direct you in case you need hospital services.
 Pharmacists in the major Red Sea towns are very knowledgeable and, in most cases, are familiar with common ailments.
 We suggest you carry a travel medical and first aid kit with you (including medication against sunburns, insect bites, seasickness and stomach disorders).